elixir-sqlite/sqlite_ecto2/docs/tutorial.md

 end
 ```

+Run `mix ecto.migrate` to apply this migration.
 This creates a unique index on `users.name` that prevents two users from having the same username.
 We can write another assertion to test this.
 After `"ludwig_wittgenstein"` is defined in our test case, verify that we can't create another user with the same name:
 ```elixir
     # prevent usernames from overlapping
     assert_raise Sqlite.Ecto.Error, "constraint: UNIQUE constraint failed: users.name", fn ->